Bradford-on-Tone

-Bradford-on-Tone is a village and civil parish in Wellington, Somerset, England, situated on the River Tone 4 mi south west of Taunton in the Somerset West and Taunton district.
+Bradford-on-Tone is a village and civil parish in Wellington, Somerset, England, situated on the River Tone 4 mi south west of Taunton.
 The parish, which includes Tone Green and Hele, has a population of 622.

 The village is centred on the meeting of three roads: two of these come from the A38, the main road between the towns of Taunton and Wellington, while the third leads north to the nearby village of Oake.
 Around this junction are situated the local pub, The White Horse, a war memorial, the Church of St Giles, the Village Hall and some older residential buildings.

 History

 The name Bradford is undoubtedly English: it shows the village to have stood in Saxon days near a broad ford, or passageway across the River Tone.
 The parish of Bradford was part of the Taunton Deane Hundred.
 The 14th-century Bradford Bridge over the Tone is said to have been 'built by the monks', though it is not known which particular monks did the work.

 In the 1830s the Grand Western Canal was under construction and included a bridge at Trefusis Farm.

 On 16 May 1991 Bradford-on-Tone was the site of a major chemical incident when a train carrying kerosene, petrol and diesel was derailed and caught fire.
 The fire service took two days to put the fire out and there was significant environmental damage.
 The cause of the accident was an axle failure on one of the tank wagons.